mikeycattell/michaelcattell/_posts/2020-02-25-giving-the-power-back.markdown

 date: '2020-02-25 21:00:00'
 ---
-I sat in a meeting, in fact I’ve sat in many meetings where it’s been said “Right, that’s decided.. and you’ll design that later” and I’ve been ok with it, I did design it later and it did succeeded.
+I sat in a meeting, in fact I’ve sat in many meetings where it’s been said “Right, that’s decided.. and you’ll design that later” and I’ve been ok with it, I did design it later and it did succeed.

-It garnered the figures they needed, it ticked the boxes and I delivered something good.
+It gained the figures they needed, it ticked the boxes and I delivered something good.

 Something good, but not something great.
-It answered the “now” problem, it did what they needed, it answered the issues for the next 3 months but a year later it was outdated and not fit for purpose.
+It answered the "now" problem, it did what they needed, it answered the issues for the next 3 months but a year later it was outdated and not fit for purpose.

 <strong>So I did well, what’s the problem?</strong>